Approval workflows are an integral part of controlling spend, they are responsible for deciding who should approve a request.

 In Spendesk, all approval workflows are managed via the visual workflow builder in:

-Using this flexible builder, you can create approval workflows that factor in a range of conditions to manage a wide variety of use cases.
+Using this flexible builder, you can create approval workflows based on a range of conditions to support a wide variety of use cases.

 Understanding approval workflows